 So that macro agenda is critical.
 And what I see mismanaged probably most often in that macro agenda is the three Rs, the resources, roles, and rules of engagement.

-The micro agenda is what happens in each interaction you have with the other side, because every micro agenda has one goal, which is to move the ball forward.
+The micro agenda is what happens in each interaction you have with the other side because every micro agenda has one goal: to move the ball forward.

 How you behave in engaging with the customer tells them a lot about how you're going to behave in the delivery of the service.